diefenbach/django-lfs/docs/user/management/customer/index.rst

 Customers
 =========

-This section descibes the management interfaces of the ``Customers`` menu:
+This section describes the management interfaces of the ``Customers`` menu:

 Overview
 ========